-With APRs that can top 700%, taking out a payday loan is one of the most expensive ways to borrow money.
-But when you don’t have any cheaper options, this type of short-term loan can help you stay afloat.
+With APRs over 300%, taking out a payday loan is one of the most expensive ways to borrow money.
+But when you’ve run out of options, this type of loan can help you stay afloat.

 When should I avoid payday loans?

 Generally, you might want to stay away from payday loans in the following situations: